tehilayehudai/motifier-experiments/README.md

 This repository provides pipelines that implement the computational analysis for the following study:

-Yehudai, Tehila, Gaik Tamazian, Lakshmi Narasaiah Uppalapati, Sandra Vols, Saranya Sridhar, Guadalupe Cortés, Thorsten U. Vogel, Anna Roitburd-Berman, and Jonathan M. Gershoni.
+Yehudai Tehila, Gaik Tamazian, Lakshminarasaiah Uppalapati, Sandra Völs, Saranya Sridhar, Guadalupe Cortés, Thorsten U. Vogel, Anna Roitburd-Berman, and Jonathan M. Gershoni.
 Serum-antibody profiling of H3N2-infected ferrets using a combinatorial phage-display random peptide library.(in preparation)

 The pipelines reimplement and extend the computational analysis described in the following paper: